TALKING WITH YOUR CHILD ABOUT ADOPTION

 For example, if you wanted to learn how to skydive, you would surely learn what you need to know before you left the ground, not on your way down plummeting towards Earth.
 Adoption is no different.
 If you meet a birth mother who is considering selecting you as adoptive parents, you will be much better prepared to answer her questions about how you will talk about adoption with your child if you have read Lois Melina’s books.
 Showing her the childrens’ books you have waiting to share with your child, and their positive and loving approach to adoption, can’t help but impress her.

 The books mentioned above can be ordered through your local bookstore (sadly, even the largest bookstores stock few adoption titles), or via internet booksellers like amazon.com or barnes&noble.com.
 Both offer the books at a significant discount.
 You may wish to write down the book titles of interest to you (or print this page) and use the link below to TELL ME AGAIN ABOUT THE NIGHT I WAS BORN, and from there you can see the other books mentioned and see which ones are right for you.

-In addition to the helpful websites mentioned above, an excellent adoption magazine is Adoptive Families.
-Subscriptions are available including a free copy to peruse it in advance.
+In addition to the helpful websites mentioned above, an excellent adoption website and magazine is Adoptive Families.
 Click here to visit their site.